Clostridioides difficile: Immune response

 The C. difficile secreted toxins A (TcdA) and B (TcdB) contain immunogenic antigens that are recognised by antibodies and T cells.
 However, the levels of anti-TcdA and -TcdB IgG antibodies have not been able to discriminate healthy individuals from patients with C. difficile infection, meaning they have limited clinical use.
 Recent work has shown these toxins are also recognised by helper CD4+ T cells, predominantly by the T_{h}17 helper cells, which are important in maintaining a healthy gut environment, although in patients with severe infection these cells are impaired.
-Interestingly, individuals with severe C. difficile infection had significantly more toxin-specific T cells compared to those with mild infection, indicating T cells are playing a key role in fighting this infection.
+Interestingly, individuals with severe C. difficile infection had significantly more toxin-specific T cells compared to those with mild infection, indicating T cells take part in fighting this infection.
 This immune response can further dysregulate microRNA expression.
 This is further evidenced by the recovery of the toxin-specific Th17 cells and microRNA expression following fecal microbiota transplant of patients with severe disease.
 New findings show that the loss of the interleukin-10 corresponds to higher levels of interleukin-22, which has been found to be important in a host's response to a C. difficile infection.
 Thus, IL-10 deficiency can increase a host's defense against the pathogen.
 This could be of particular interest in future research for treatments.